JimzyLui/DevLeague-Modules/Day0/README.md

   1. The only true authority stems from knowledge, not from position.
   1. Fight for what you believe, but gracefully accept defeat.
   1. Don't be "the guy in the room."
-  1. Critique code instead of people
+  1. Critique code instead of people.

 * Content Overview
   - Format of Course (Daily Schedule)